microsoft/pai/docs/tools/how-to-setup-report-script.md

 * status: the status of the job, it could be `WAITING`, `RUNNING`, `SUCCEEDED`, `STOPPED`, `FAILED` and `UNKNOWN`
 * exit code: the exit code of the job, if the job is still in running, it will be value `N/A`
 * cpu allocated: how many vcore allocated to the job, this include the vcore allocated to app master
-* memory allocated: how much memory(MB) allocated to the job, this include the memory allocated to app master
+* memory allocated: how much memory(GB) allocated to the job, this include the memory allocated to app master
+* max memory usage: maximum memory(GB) usage of this job
 * gpu allocated: how many gpu card allocated to the job

 ## Prerequisite